rfennell/AzurePipelines/Extensions/FileUtilities/readme.md

 - XPath e.g. /configuration/appSettings/add[@key='A variable']
 - Attribute e.g. value [optional: if left blank the InnerText on the selected node will be updated]
 - Value e.g. 'the new value'
+- Recurse e.g. True (whether any wildcards in the filename should be searched for recursivally)